 - bond issues subscribed by institutional investors;

-- bilateral and syndicated loans with banks and other financial institutions, in the form of medium-to-long-term loans;
+- syndicated loans with banks and other financial institutions, in the form of medium-to-long-term loans;

 - bank credit lines at interest rates indexed to benchmark market rates, in particular the Europe Interbank Offered Rate (Euribor).